Aribim Pepple

 He has previously played for Calgary Foothills, Cavalry FC and for La Liga side Getafe.
 He made his EFL debut for Grimsby Town during a loan spell in the 2022–23 season.
-Born in England, he has previously been called up to the Nigeria U17 and Canada U17 teams but failed to earn a cap whilst part of both squads.

 Early life

-Pepple's father was born in Port Harcourt, Nigeria while his mother was born in London, England.
-He was born in Kettering, Northamptonshire in 2002.
-There he played for youth club Oadby Owls.
-He moved to Calgary with his family at the age of five.
+Pepple was born on 25 December 2002 in Kettering, England.
+While in England, he played for youth club Oadby Owls at age five.
+He moved to Canada with his family at the age of five, growing up in Calgary, Alberta.
+In Canada, he played youth soccer with Eastside Memorial FC, and later joined Calgary Foothills FC.

+He is of Nigerian descent and his father was born in Port Harcourt, Nigeria, while his mother was born in London, England.

 Club career

 Calgary Foothills

-Pepple joined the youth programme of PDL side Calgary Foothills at the U10 level, and signed for the first team in 2019.
-That season, he made eleven league appearances for the Foothills, scoring three goals, and would score another goal in one playoff appearance.

 In October 2018, Pepple participated in the Canadian Premier League open trials in Calgary and was the youngest participant countrywide at 15, but nonetheless made the first cut after day one.
+In 2019, he joined the Calgary Foothills FC senior side in the Premier Development League, he made eleven league appearances for the Foothills, scoring three goals, and would score another goal in one playoff appearance.